F. E. Smith, 1st Earl of Birkenhead: Member of Parliament

 Ambitious to enter Parliament, Smith cultivated the local Tory boss Archibald Salvidge.

 In 1903, Smith gave a dazzling speech in Liverpool in support of Joseph Chamberlain, who was campaigning for Tariff Reform.
 On the strength of this, he was selected three months later as candidate for the working-class constituency of Walton division.
 He campaigned as the champion of hard-drinking, patriotic working men (Liberals tended to favour temperance and more pacific foreign policy) and in the 1906 election he narrowly held the seat despite the national Liberal landslide.
 He held the seat until the redrawing of boundaries in 1918.

 He attracted attention by a brilliant maiden speech, "I Warn the Government..."
 After this speech, Tim Healy, the Irish Nationalist, a master of parliamentary invective, sent Smith a note, "I am old, and you are young, but you have beaten me at my own game."
 In his maiden speech he argued that advocating tariffs had not hurt the Tories at the recent election.
 Smith also opposed the Trade Disputes Act 1906 arguing that intimidatory picketing should not be allowed.
 The Conservative leadership, unwilling to antagonise organised labour, did not oppose the Act very hard.

 Smith did not support restriction on the powers of the House of Lords, fearing that tyranny could result from an unchecked unicameral parliament.

 He was soon a prominent leader of the Unionist wing of the Conservative Party, especially in the planned Ulster resistance to Irish Home Rule.
-He attended the Blenheim Palace rally on 27 July 1912, at which Bonar Law advocated forcible resistance.
+He attended the Blenheim Unionist rally on 27 July 1912, at which Bonar Law advocated forcible resistance.
 From the signing of the Ulster Covenant in September 1912 onwards, he was often at Edward Carson's side on horseback, hence the derisive nickname "Galloper Smith".

 A vociferous opponent of the Disestablishment of the Welsh part of the Church of England, he called the Welsh Disestablishment Bill "a bill which has shocked the conscience of every Christian community in Europe".
-This prompted G. K. Chesterton to write a satirical poem, "Antichrist, Or the Reunion of Christendom: An Ode", which asked if Breton sailors, Russian peasants and Christians evicted by the Turks would know or care of what happened to the Anglican Church of Wales, and answered the question with the line "Chuck it, Smith".
+This prompted G. K. Chesterton to write a satirical poem, "Antichrist, Or the Reunion of Christendom: An Ode", which asked if Breton sailors, Russian peasants and Christians evicted by the Turks would know or care of what happened to the Anglican Church in Wales, and answered the question with the line "Chuck it, Smith".
 The bill was approved by Parliament under the provisions of the Parliament Act 1911, but was stalled by the outbreak of the First World War.
-When it was finally implemented in 1920, Smith was part of the Lloyd George Coalition that did so.
+When it was finally implemented in 1920, Smith was part of the Lloyd George coalition that did so.